 A more satisfactory compromise therefore would seem to be to stay in the original key but to transpose of some the highest passages down an octave in such a way (transposing entire phrases) that the musical line is unaffected.
 Therefore the entire Scherzo is taken down an additional octave but none of the Trio.
 The theme of the Rondo also is treated in the same way, as shown in the following example:

-Several pianists have had the kindness to record the piano accompaniment for all movements on Youtube, so we have quite a large choice of pianists with whom we can play this sonata anytime we might wish.
-The piano part is of course the same as for with the violin and can be downloaded from imslp.org.
+Several pianists have had the kindness to record the piano accompaniment for all movements on YouTube, so we have quite a large choice of pianists with whom we can play this sonata anytime we wish.
+The piano part is of course the same as for the violin and can be downloaded from imslp.org.